aws-samples/aws-eda-slurm-cluster/docs/deploy-parallel-cluster.md

 in with their own ssh keys.

 ## Configure submission hosts to use the cluster

+**NOTE**: If you are using RES and specify RESEnvironmentName in your configuration, these steps will automatically be done for you on all running DCV desktops.

 ParallelCluster was built assuming that users would ssh into the head node or login nodes to execute Slurm commands.
 This can be undesirable for a number of reasons.